menpj/commerce/README.md

-eBay-like e-commerce auction site that allows users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
+e-commerce auction site that allows users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”

 Create Listing: Users are able to visit a page to create a new listing.
 They are able to specify a title for the listing, a text-based description, and what the starting bid should be.
 Users are also optionally able to provide a URL for an image for the listing and/or a category (e.g. Fashion, Toys, Electronics, Home, etc.).